 “People in my country heavily depend on agriculture for survival, those in rural communities.
 There is a lack of rain, which means starvation and death for many people.
 But then, when the rains come, they bring about floods because of changing weather patterns.
 So rain only causes destruction of homes and farms."

 Shorter and heavier rainy seasons also mean that large bodies of water, like Lake Victoria, see water levels rising rapidly.
-Communities have been severely affected as a result, says Vanessa.
+Communities have been severely affected as a result, adds Vanessa.

 "When water levels rose in Lake Victoria, many people were displaced and left homeless, their businesses left destroyed.
 Houses and even toilets were submerged, which then contaminated the water and meant it was difficult to gain access to clean water."